skillrepos/helm-fun-v2/codespace-labs.md

 helm create sample-chart
 ```

 2. Let's see what Helm created in terms of the structure of files and directories.
-Use "tree" if running in the VM or if you have the "tree" utility installed.
-Otherwise, you can use the "ls" command

 ```
 tree sample-chart